Eye of the Storm Tag

 Step 1.

-Open the tube you are going to use.
-For the foreground
+Open the tube that you are going to use.

-Change the background of your materials palette to 'pattern'
+Change the background of your materials palette to 'gradient'

 For the style I used 'linear'